 A highly qualified special education teacher with an advanced degree, is best suited to help children face and overcome challenges, while striving to be their personal best.
 Special education teachers, who set the bar, embody the following traits:

 - Organization.
 One of the core skills that will help a teacher every day in the classroom is the ability to be highly organized.
 The confidence of children should stem from the structure of an orderly atmosphere provided by the teacher.
-Some common ways that special education teachers make a classroom well-organized include: using color coordinated folders and baskets, labeling all important areas of the classroom, and assigning each child a communication notebook that travels from home to school and back.
+Some common ways that special education teachers make a classroom well organized include using color coordinated folders and baskets, labeling all important areas of the classroom, and assigning each child a communication notebook that travels from home to school and back.
 In addition to classroom organization, special education teachers should have organized record-keeping skills as they report to a variety of administrators to show they are up-to-date on key teaching requirements.
 Teachers today rely on a combination of software programs and old-fashioned pen-and-paper to keep such records.

 - Creativity.
 Everyone has a different learning style.
 The best teachers are able to adapt their lessons in creative ways to highlight the learning strengths of each individual child.
 The special education teacher must be able to include all children in the learning process, which may involve teaching the same material in four or five different ways.
 In order to be prepared, a teacher must call upon new teaching techniques on a regular basis.
 This benefits all of the students as each will be able to capitalize on his or her own learning strengths while developing skills in other areas.
-For example, a student who learns best visually will also develop their own auditory and kinesthetic learning styles in a creative classroom.
+For example, a student who learns best visually will also develop his or her own auditory and kinesthetic learning styles in a creative classroom.

 - Highly intuitive.
 Some children may find difficulty in properly expressing what they are feeling, due to their communication skill level.
 They may act out or withdraw because they are feeling confused, frustrated, or even overwhelmed.
 A special education teacher needs to have intuitive skills to sense underlying issues behind a child’s behavior, along with helping them as situations occur.